hong-niu/enar-datafest-2024/README.md

 ## Code Dependencies and Requirements

 The main dependencies for this project are LLaMA-Factory (https://github.com/hiyouga/LLaMA-Factory), used for the fine-tuning of LLM models, as well as the scikit-learn package to perform comparisons to traditional classification and regression models.
+All experiments were performed either on an A100 (40 GB) GPU, which was necessary for training LLM's greater than roughly 7B parameters, or desktop RTX 4080 (16 GB) GPU.

 ## Data Preprocessing